January - 1, 2024

 Fetal presentation refers to the position the baby is in inside the uterus and can affect the way labor transpires.
 The optimal birth position for babies to be born in is with their head down, facing the mother’s spine and turned slightly to the side.
 If the baby is facing the mother’s belly, also referred to as sunny side up, it can be extremely painful and cause labor to last longer as the baby will usually need to turn to face the other way.
 In some cases, midwives will reach into the vaginal canal and turn the baby themselves.
 This maneuver is called manual rotation.

 Some fetal positions, such as breech and transverse breech, would disqualify women from giving birth at the birth center and they would have to transfer care to an OBGYN if the baby has not moved into a head-down position by 37 weeks.
-If you need help turning your baby head-down, read our previous blog post on Tips and Tricks to Turning a Breech Baby
+If you need help turning your baby head-down, read our previous blog post on Tips and Tricks to Turning a Breech Baby.

 To learn more, contact our midwives today!

-November - 7, 2024
+See All Blog PostsNovember - 7, 2024

 116 Reasons to Birth with My Family Birth Center

 A beautiful setting to welcome your little one.
 A peaceful atmosphere that makes you feel at home.
 Calm surroundings to ease every moment.
 A serene space dedicated to your journey.
-Accredited and trusted for safe birthing experiences.
+Trusted for safe birthing experiences.
 Licensed by the State of Utah for exceptional care.
 Three unique, private birth rooms designed with care.
-Sound-insulated […]
+Sound-insulated rooms for […]

 September - 23, 2024